tarickb/sasl-xoauth2/README.md

 plug-in to use non-deterministic.
 Now, with the higher SSF of "60" for "xoauth2", providers offering OAUTH2 will be handled via the xoauth2 plug-in.

-You can check the effective value by calling `pluginviewer -c` (on Debian/Ubuntu it’s called `saslpluginviewer`); look for the "SSF" value:
+You can check the effective value by calling `pluginviewer -c` (on Debian/Ubuntu it’s installed as `/usr/sbin/saslpluginviewer` in the `sasl2-bin` package); look for the "SSF" value:
 ```
 Plugin "sasl-xoauth2" [loaded],         API version: 4